GoogleChrome/web.dev/src/site/content/en/blog/aspect-ratio/index.md

 The `initial` and `fill` values re-adjust the image to fill the space.
 In our example, this causes the image to be squished and blurry, as it re-adjusts pixels.
-Not ideal. `object-fit: cover` uses the image’s smallest dimension to fill the space and crops the image to fit into it based on this dimension.
+Not ideal. `object-fit: cover` uses the image's smallest dimension to fill the space and crops the image to fit into it based on this dimension.
 It "zooms in" at its lowest boundary. `object-fit: contain` ensures that the entire image is always visible, and so the opposite of `cover`, where it takes the size of the largest boundary (in our example above this is width), and resizes the image to maintain its intrinsic aspect ratio